archethic-foundation/archethic-docs/docs/FAQ/wallet.md

 :::

 Once your wallet is created,<br/>

-1) select the account you wish to receive your funds or tokens on via the "Keychain" tab, which lists your accounts and services contained in your decentralized keychain.<br/>
+1) select the account on which you wish to receive your funds or tokens via the "Accounts" tab by clicking on the dropdown arrow at the top of the screen to the right of the current profile.
+A list will appear, showing your accounts and services contained in your decentralized keychain.<br/>
-2) Once selected, the application will display the "Main" tab, where a "Receive" button is shown.<br/>
+2) Once selected, you will be returned to the "Accounts" tab, where a "Receive" button will be visible.<br/>
-3) Click on it, and you will get your address, either in the form of a QR Code or in text form by clicking on the icon corresponding to the copy action.<br/>
+3) Click on it, and you will obtain your address, either in the form of a QR Code or as text by clicking on the icon corresponding to the copy action.<br/>

 ![wallet-address](/img/faq/wallet/wallet-FAQ-display-address.png)